ccampora/ZipFunction/README.md

 # ZipFunction
-Function to zip files from a blob Storage
+Function to zip files from a blob Storage.
+The initial purpose of this function is to use it as part of a Logic Apps flow.

 Replace the parameter StorageAccountConnectionString for your own storage connection string from the Azure Blob Storage account